lightoj-dev/problem-tutorials/1289/en.md

         uint ans = 1;

         int idx =  upper_bound(primes, primes + psz, n) - primes;
-        //upper_bound gives the smallest prime greater than n
+        //upper_bound gives the iterator to the smallest prime greater than n
         //idx contains it's index

-        idx--; //now, idx contains the index of the largest prime
-        //not greater than n
+        idx--; //now, idx contains the index of the largest prime not greater than n

         ans *= mul[idx];
         for (int i = 0; i < psz; i++) {